CryXcvv/Ginlo-Tools/README.md

 - **Scan WiFi Networks** - Lists nearby WiFi networks with SSID, BSSID, signal strength, channel, and authentication type.
 - **Current WiFi Connection Info** - Displays details about the currently active WiFi connection.
 - **Scan Local Network Devices** - Discovers your local IP and subnet, then pings all hosts on the `/24` range in parallel to find active devices, resolving their MAC addresses and hostnames.
-  - **Export to JSON** - Save scan results to a `.json` file for documentation.
+Results can optionally be exported to a JSON file.
 - **Port Scan** - Scans a target IP against a list of common ports (FTP, SSH, Telnet, SMTP, DNS, HTTP, POP3, IMAP, HTTPS, SMB, MySQL, and common HTTP alt ports) and grabs a basic banner if available.
+- **Full Scan** - Runs all of the above in sequence.
 - **DNS Lookup** - Resolves a domain name to its IP address.
-- **HTTP Header Sniffer** - Retrieves HTTP headers from a web server to identify technologies and server versions.
+- **HTTP Header Sniffer** - Connects to a target on port 80 and displays the raw HTTP response headers.
-- **Full Scan** - Runs all of the above in sequence.

 ## Requirements